Internet Explorer 9 and above.

 The earliest possible delivery date based on our shipping schedule and your chosen shipping method will be presented to you during checkout.
 If you require a faster delivery, please call our shipping department directly at 718-875-1269.
 Please take advantage of our future delivery date feature, this means you can order now to ensure availability and we will ship the freshest chocolate available for arrival as close to your desired delivery date as possible.

-Orders placed Monday through Wednesday before 12:00pm noon (EST) are generally delivered by the end of the week unless you specify otherwise.
+Orders placed Monday through Wednesday before 9:00am (EST) are generally delivered by the end of the week unless you specify otherwise.
 The earliest possible delivery date based on our shipping schedule and your chosen shipping method will be presented to you during checkout.

 Saturday delivery is available in certain areas.
 Please call 718-875-1269 to check availability and for a shipping quote.